The Pewenche Summerlands: Documenting Chedungun

 Acknowledgement and citation

-Thanks to all the members of the Vita Manquepi family in Butalelbun for an endearing and very productive journey to the Pewenche summerland of Cochico.
+Thanks to all the members of the Vita Manquepi family in Butalelbun for several endearing journeys to the Pewenche summerland of Kochiko.
+Their work and collaborative spirit throughout the project provided us the necessary newen for such a wonderful experience.

 To refer to any data from the collection, please cite as follows: